-CONDITIONS OF ISSUE
+CONDITIONS OF USE

-- ADAs are issued by Parafield Airport Ltd (PAL) subject to the Rules stated in the 'Airside Vehicle Control Handbook' 2.
-The ADA must be produced on demand to the PAL Operations Supervisor. - PAL may at any time recommend the suspension or cancellation of the ADA - 4.
-The ADA is required to be worn in a visible location at all - times while operating a vehicle airside.
+ADAs are issued by Parafield Airport Ltd (PAL) subject to the Rules stated in the 'Airside Vehicle Control Handbook'.

+The ADA must be produced on demand to the PAL Operations Supervisor.

+3. PAL may at any time recommend the suspension or cancellation of the ADA.
+4. The ADA is required to be worn in a visible location at all times while operating a vehicle airside.

-5. The ADA holder must also carry their State Drivers Licence at all times - Loss or damage to the ADA must be promptly notified to PAL.
+5. The ADA holder must also carry their State Drivers Licence at all

+Loss or damage to the ADA must be promptly notified to PAL.
 The ADA must be surrendered upon cease of employment or change of employer.

-If found places return to PO Box 652, Salichury SA 5106
+If found please return to PO Box 652, SALISBURY, SA, 5108